lumicks/pylake/docs/tutorial/piezotracking.rst

 Buelake usually determines the distance between two trapped beads by recording brightfield images and tracking the positions of the beads in the images via template matching (low frequency distance).
 This approach is straightforward but has the following disadvantages:
-If the beads are close together, the tracking performs poorly, as the two bead templates might merge at close proximity (e.g. a tether with a short DNA construct :math:`\lesssim` 5 kbp).
+If the beads are close together, the tracking performs poorly, as the two bead templates might merge at close proximity (e.g. when using a tether with a short DNA construct :math:`\lesssim` 5 kbp).
 Additionally, the temporal resolution of the bead distance is limited to the maximum framerate of the camera.

 In this tutorial we will show you how to overcome these limitations and calculate a high frequency distance signal (piezo distance).